-By assuming an extensive corporate social responsibility, SpareBank 1 SMN aims to be the preferred choice for its customers, employees and owners.
-The group’s ambition is to employ corporate social responsibility as a competitive advantage by integrating it into all governance, internal governing documents, relevant policies and guidelines.
-All relevant documentation for the group’s corporate social responsibility and sustainability effort is assembled in Sustainability Library at smn.no.
+A wide-ranging corporate social responsibility is important for ensuring SpareBank 1 SMN’s position as the preferred choice for its customers, employees and shareholders.
+That is why the group integrates CSR into all governance, internal steering documents, relevant policies and guidelines.
+All relevant documentation for the group’s CSR and sustainability effort is assembled in the sustainability library at smn.no/barekraft.
+This library is updated on a continual basis.

 The group’s performance in corporate social responsibility and sustainability is reported under the globally recognised Global Reporting Initiative (GRI) standards.